-Google Home isn't available in the UK yet but it hasn't had many issues understanding us Stateside.
+While Google Home is available in the UK, we haven't been able to try it there, but it hasn't had many issues understanding us Stateside.
 There are fewer far field microphones in Home - only two to be exact - but we reckon we've had a similar hit rate on both.

 In terms of speaker performance for music, both Echo and Home are able to blast a hearty dose of sound to fill the room.
 You'll get decent range with the speakers and little to no distortion on the highest volume, but neither are capable of replacing expensive sound systems.
 Thankfully, the Echo can now pair with any Bluetooth speaker, after Amazon rolled out a quiet little update.